upholdtest26/uphold_test/README.md

 # Space Complexity

-O(N), but in practice with standard allacator it may end up O(N * log(N))
+O(N * X) -> O(N), but in practice with standard allacator it may end up O(N * log(N))

 N - number of characters in the input string,
+X - min number length

 In the supplied code, there is a std::string object containing all the input characters and there is no reason for **std::getline** to allocate more.
 In practice, this may be more complicated, as **std::getline** will be allocating blocks of different sizes, which may remain on the heap - one may call **malloc_trim** manually in order to shrink the heap!
+Also **std::cout** buffers output so that up to N * X characters may get buffered